-The International Linear Collider (ILC) is a large-scale research facility that will be built in an underground tunnel 31 kilometers in length (to be expanded to 50 kilometers in the future).
+The International Linear Collider (ILC) is a large-scale research facility that will be built in an underground tunnel 20 kilometers in length (which could be expanded to 50 kilometers in the future).
 It will be the best and most advanced electron and positron accelerator and collider in the world.
 Researchers are cooperating internationally to realize this globally unique facility.

 The structure of the ILC

-Inside a 31km long tunnel that is about 100m underground, electrons and positrons will be accelerated to close to the speed of light, and then forced to collide head on.
+Inside a 20km long tunnel underground, electrons and positrons will be accelerated to close to the speed of light, and then forced to collide head on.
 This will create a state similar to just one trillionth of a second after the creation of the universe.
 A variety of elementary particles will be seen by recreating the Big Bang for this tiny fraction of time, including the Higgs boson particle, which has role in controlling mass.

 By observing these particles, scientists will attempt to unravel mysteries that have puzzled humanity for hundreds of years: How did the universe come into existence?
 How was matter created?
 In addition, it is thought that the accelerator technology can be applied to a wide variety of fields, including healthcare and biotechnology, the extraction of new materials, information and communication, measurement, the environment and energy.